 Confetimini Domino à 5

-This Lassus’ motet using the opening verses of Psalm 105 was sung an inspiring precursor to this chant and response.
-He wrote the work in two parts, stretching and elaborating the first two short verses into a couple of minutes of flowing melismatic song.
-We sang only Part 1, Prima Pars, which starts thus:
+Lassus wrote this work in two parts, stretching and elaborating the first two short verses into a couple of minutes of flowing melismatic song.
+Part 1 starts thus:

 The tenor enters with a statement of the first phrase.
 A common practice of the era was to have the melody in the tenor voice; old hymn books included special settings of psalms as ‘Fauxbourdon’ versions, the tenor being the leading voice.
 Sometimes this melody was a quote or based on a well-known tune from the standard church tones of those and earlier days.
 Other voices enter in sequence repeating the same phrase in imitation.